College of Criminology and Criminal Justice

 The College's programs focus both on theory and on practice in the belief that neither stands alone.
 Sound practice demands sound theory, and theories are developed and modified through careful study as they are put into practice.
 Based on this perspective, the undergraduate programs prepare individuals for a career in the criminal justice system, a related field, or additional study at the graduate level in criminology or law.

-The College of Criminology and Criminal Justice offers undergraduate and graduate programs leading to the Bachelor of Science (BS) and Bachelor of Arts (BA) in criminology, and in computer criminology; Master of Science (MS); Master of Arts (MA); and the Doctor of Philosophy (PhD).
-An accelerated bachelor's to master's degree program is offered for qualified criminology and criminal justice students.
+The College of Criminology and Criminal Justice offers undergraduate and graduate programs leading to the Bachelor of Science (BS) and Bachelor of Arts (BA) in criminology, and in cyber criminology; Master of Science (MS); Master of Arts (MA); and the Doctor of Philosophy (PhD).
+A combined bachelor's/master's pathway is offered for qualified criminology and criminal justice students.
 A distance-learning Master of Science degree program in criminal justice studies is available.
-Also available is a dual master's degree program with the School of Public Administration and Policy and the College of Social Work.
+Also available are joint graduate pathways with the School of Public Administration and Policy and the College of Social Work.
 For undergraduates, a certificate is available in criminology (distance learning).
 A distance learning Bachelor of Science degree program in criminology is also available.
 Some evening courses are offered for undergraduate and graduate students.